Fostering academic excellence and biblical virtue to equip students for lives as local and global Christian servants.

 10, 11, 12

-(* Determined by Date of Birth and declared Grad Year.
-Enrollment outside these grade levels requires written concurrence from TPS Support.)
+* Enrollment restricted based on Date of Birth and Grad Year (whichever is more limiting).
+Enrollment outside these levels requires written concurrence from TPS Support.

 “I really enjoyed this class, especially the first section about the celestial sphere.
 I’ve always had some serious misconceptions about astronomy that this class dispelled.
 Starting from the first class, every class taught me so much.
 The course is more fun if you can actually look at the stars and planets in the night sky, but you can see the moon pretty much anywhere and that is the most exciting part of it.
-Textbooks were very informative, and the teacher did a great job explaining it with images and simulations.
+Both textbooks were very informative, and the teacher did a great job explaining with images and simulations.
 Excellent science class I would definitely recommend.”

 Joseph B